john-h-k/jcc/README.md

 JCC is designed to be a pure C11 (no dependencies) C11/C18/C23 compiler.

+Aims:
+* To be a complete C11 compiler with full functionality (WIP)
+* To follow best practices and have sensible compiler architecture
+  * Building the "smallest" C compiler is an explicit non-goal
+* To be useful for learning about compilers
+  * Uses proper IRs rather than AST -> ASM
+  * Generates machine code, not assembly
+  * Builds SSA form and puts values in registers rather than spilling everything
+  * Doesn't use hacks (mostly...)

 ## Is it sound?
 No, it is text based

 ## Support

-It currently supports AArch64 almost fully, with partial WIP RISC-V support.
+It currently supports AArch64 almost fully, with partial WIP RISC-V support. x64 is in the pipeline

 ## Design